-Currently the majority of all the units in the Primary Shopping Area are shops (A1).
-These units account for over 59% of the total number of units and include the majority of the larger units such as BHS, M&S, Wilkinson, Boots, Next and New Look.
-Other than a number of small cafes, the indoor Shopping Centre is almost entirely made up of A1 shops, with the pedestrianised area of West Street offering a more varied mix of used including a concentration of banks and building societies in the central area.
+Currently 59.03% of all the units in the Primary Shopping Area are retail shops (A1).
+These units account for nearly 70% of the total floorspace.
+The majority of the larger units are in A1 use, such as BHS, M&S, Wilkinson, Boots, Next and New

+Look.
+Other than a number of small cafes, the indoor Shopping Centre is almost entirely made up of A1 shops, with the pedestrianized area of West Street offering a more varied mix of uses including a concentration of banks and building societies in the central area.
+Recently there has been an increase in the number of charity shops within the shopping centre.
+This has been as a result of some shops closing or moving to the secondary shopping area where rental rates are cheaper and the subsidy that charity shops receive.

-In terms of types of occupiers, the number of mixed retail stores (including department stores, charity shops, supermarkets) has risen from 19 to 23 and make up 15.75% of all units.
-The number of clothing stores has fallen this year from 25 to 22, and is no longer the most represented occupier type in the Primary Shopping Area (now begind "mixed retail".
-Other well represented retailer types are Wellness and Services, each occupying 18 units (together making up almost 25% of all units).
+In terms of types of occupiers, the number of mixed retail stores (including department stores, charity shops, and supermarkets) has remained unchanged at 23 and make up 15.97% of all units.
+The number of clothing stores has also remained unchanged since the summer survey, it is still one of the most represented occupier types in the Primary Shopping Area, making up 14.58% of all units.
+Services, Wellness and Eating out have similar representation of uses individually representing 12.50%, 13.19% and 11.11% of uses and collectively 36.80% of all units.
 Convenience shops, Home & Electronics and Recreation are less represented.
 Similar to the previous monitoring period, the only group which does not exist within Primary Shopping Area is Automotive.